jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 AE1021 each patched new vulnerabilities that had already been successfully exploited in the wild.
 Barracuda ESG appliances had a zero\-day vulnerability that was being successfully exploited by a Chinese threat actor.
-Midmonth, Microsoft warned that Qbot (Qakbot) was being distributed again in a phishing campaign pretending to be an email from an IRS employee.2024 DBIR Wrap\-up847 AppendicesAppendix A:
+Midmonth, Microsoft warned that Qbot (Qakbot) was being distributed again in a phishing campaign pretending to be an email from an IRS employee.
+7
+Appendices
+86
+2024 DBIR Appendices
+Appendix A:
 How to read
+this report
-this reportHello, and welcome first\-time readers!
+Hello, and welcome first\-time readers!
 Before you get started on the 2024 DBIR, it might be a good idea to take a look at this appendix first.
 We have been doing this report for a while now, and we appreciate that the verbiage we use can be a bit obtuse at times.
 We use very deliberate naming conventions, terms and definitions and spend a lot of time making sure we are consistent throughout the report.
+Hopefully this section will help make all of those more familiar.
+VERIS Framework resources
-Hopefully this section will help make all of those more familiar.VERIS Framework resources The terms threat actions, threat actors and varieties will be referenced often.
+The terms threat actions, threat actors and varieties will be referenced often.
 These are part of the Vocabulary for Event Recording and Incident Sharing (VERIS), a framework designed to allow for a consistent, unequivocal collection of security incident details.
-Here is how they should be interpreted:Threat actor: Who is behind the event?
-This could be the external bad guy who launches a phishing campaign or an employee who leaves sensitive documents in their seat back pocket.Threat action: What tactics (actions) were used to affect an asset?
+Here is how they should be interpreted:
+Threat actor: Who is behind the event?
+This could be the external bad guy who launches a phishing campaign or an employee who leaves sensitive documents in their seat back pocket.
+Threat action: What tactics (actions) were used to affect an asset?
 VERIS uses seven primary categories of threat actions: Malware, Hacking, Social, Misuse, Physical, Error and Environmental.
-Examples at a high level are hacking a server, installing malware or influencing human behavior through a social attack.Variety: More specific enumerations of higher\-level categoriese.g classifying the external bad guy as an organized criminal group or recording a hacking action as SQL injection or brute force.Learn more here:https:github.comvz\-riskdbirtreegh\-pages2024includes DBIR facts,figures and figure datahttps:verisframework.orgfeatures information on the framework withexamples and enumeration listingshttps:github.comvz\-riskverisfeatures information on the framework withexamples and enumeration listingsIncident vs. breach
+Examples at a high level are hacking a server, installing malware or influencing human behavior through a social attack.
+Variety: More specific enumerations of higher\-level categoriese.g classifying the external bad guy as an organized criminal group or recording a hacking action as SQL injection or brute force.
+Learn more here:
+https:github.comvz\-riskdbirtreegh\-pages2024includes DBIR facts,
+figures and figure data
+https:verisframework.orgfeatures information on the framework with examples and enumeration listings https:github.comvz\-riskverisfeatures information on the framework with examples and enumeration listings
+Incident vs. breach
 We talk a lot about incidents
 and breaches and we use the
+following definitions:
-following definitions:Incident: A security event that compromises the integrity, confidentiality or availability of an information asset.Breach: An incident that results in the confirmed disclosurenot just potential exposureof data to an unauthorized party.
+Incident: A security event that compromises the integrity, confidentiality or availability of an information asset.
+Breach: An incident that results in the confirmed disclosurenot just potential exposureof data to an unauthorized party.
 A DDoS attack, for instance, is most often an incident rather than a breach since no data is exfiltrated.
+That doesnt make it any less serious.
+Industry labels
-That doesnt make it any less serious.Industry labels We align with the NAICS standard to categorize the victim organizations in our corpus.
+We align with the NAICS standard to categorize the victim organizations in our corpus.
 The standard uses two\- to